Shopify/ghostferry/master/_sources/copydbinprod.rst.txt

 verification as normal and measure the time taken.

-Since the ultimate objective of the verifier is to verify that Ghostferry did not make a mistake while copying the data and give you a peace of mind, if you were able to successfully perform the staging verification, you would know that the system already works with your setup and data.
+Since the ultimate objective of the verifier is to verify that Ghostferry did not make a mistake while copying the data and give you peace of mind, if you were able to successfully perform the staging verification, you would know that the system already works with your setup and data.
 At this point it may no longer be necessary to run a verification during the production move as the